Communications and News

 Washington’s community and technical colleges are helping thousands of Basic Food recipients train for jobs and move off public assistance.

-In January 2015, thirteen Washington community colleges will launch an online, competency-based business transfer degree – the first in our state’s community and technical college system.
+In 2015, eight Washington community colleges will launch an online, competency-based business transfer degree – the first in our state’s community and technical college system.
 Below are answers to commonly asked questions.

 National Leaders in Innovation [April 2014]